zephyrproject-rtos/zephyr/boards/arm/96b_neonkey/doc/96b_neonkey.rst

 2. Press and hold the USR button
 3. Press and release the RST button

-More detailed information on activating the ROM bootloder can be found in Chapter 29 of Application note `AN2606`_.
+More detailed information on activating the ROM bootloader can be found in Chapter 29 of Application note `AN2606`_.
 The ROM bootloader supports flashing via UART, I2C and SPI protocols.